papyrus-mc/papyruscs/readme.md

 ## Additional dependencies
 - [level-db-sharp](https://github.com/meebey/leveldb-sharp): This project requires a modified version of leveldb-sharp.
+- [imageformats](https://github.com/dbrant/imageformats): This project requires a modified version of imageformats

+The source for the modified versions is included in this repository.
-All needed depencies are already included in this repository or automatically downloaded via NuGet
+All needed depencies are already included in this repository or automatically downloaded via NuGet.

 ## Contribute xor support
 If you want to help improving Papyrus please consider forking the repository.